hudsonventura/LogCenter/README.md

     - Error
     - Critical
     - Success
  - `message` -> *Required*.
-Your message log.
+Your log message.
  - `timezone` -> Optional.
 Default is `UTC`.
 Your can use UNIX timezones like `America/New_York`.
  - `traceID` -> **Optional, but highly recomended**.
 Use this to tag your log message or a group of messages with the same identifier.
 This allows you to filter by traceID in the web interface and view all related messages in a sequence.

 Body:
-The body could be your json object to save, or a list of objects.
+The body must be a json object, or a list of objects.
 ```json
 {
     "nome": "João",